Living sacred site

 3. Category:AnuradhapuraWikimedia Commons · Media sourceVisual context for the city, stupas, and pilgrimage spaces.Accessed 2026-04-21

-4. Anuradhapura: The Sacred Ancient CapitalCentral Cultural Fund · Local tradition sourceSri Lankan government heritage authority page for Anuradhapura that presents the sacred city as a living Buddhist center and explicitly identifies Sri Maha Bodhi, major stupas, archaeological remains, and continuing pilgrimage.Accessed 2026-04-25
+4. Anuradhapura: The Sacred Ancient CapitalCentral Cultural Fund · Local tradition sourceSri Lankan government heritage authority page for Anuradhapura that presents the sacred city as a living Buddhist center and identifies Sri Maha Bodhi, major stupas, archaeological remains, and continuing pilgrimage.Accessed 2026-04-25

 5. AnuradhapuraWikipedia · Entity referenceWikipedia article for Anuradhapura.Accessed 2026-04-25